Save

 • 2 tablespoons olive oil

-• 1 onion, chopped
+• 1 medium onion, diced (yellow or red)

-• 5 cloves garlic, chopped (optional)
+• 5 cloves garlic, minced (optional)

-• 1 (16 ounce) jar chunky salsa
+• 1 (16-ounce) jar chunky salsa

-• 2 (14.5 ounce) cans diced tomatoes, undrained (or one 28-ounce can)
+• 2 (14.5-ounce) cans diced tomatoes, with juices (or one 28-ounce can)

-• 1 (14.5 ounce) can tomato sauce
+• 1 (14.5-ounce) can tomato sauce

-• 1 (15 ounce) can whole kernel corn, drained, or 2 cups frozen corn
+• 1 (15-ounce) can whole kernel corn, drained, or 2 cups frozen corn

-• 2 (16 ounce) cans black beans, drained and rinsed
+• 2 (16-ounce) cans black beans, drained and rinsed

 • Kosher salt and freshly ground pepper